10 Easy Ways to Boost Your Daily Fiber Intake Naturally

 Breakfast is your first chance to set the tone for a fiber-packed day.
 Trade sugary cereals for whole-grain options like oats, bran flakes, or hearty whole wheat toast.
 Top your oatmeal with berries, banana slices, or pears for a natural fiber boost, and toss in a sprinkle of chia seeds or ground flaxseeds for extra nutrition.
 Starting your day this way keeps you full and energized for hours.

-A person with long blonde hair in a black jacket over a white shirt holding a jar of peanut butter against a dark blue background.
+A person with long blonde hair in a black jacket over a white shirt holding a jar of peanut butter

 2. Snack Smart and Stay Satisfied